jg-rp/liquid/docs/guides/custom-filters.md

 ### Async Filters

-Class-based filters can also implement a `filter_async` method, which should be a coroutine.
+Since version 1.9.0, class-based filters can also implement a `filter_async` method, which should be a coroutine.
 When applied in an async context, if a filter implements `filter_async`, it will be awaited instead of calling `__call__`.

 ## Filter Function Decorators